 However, I enjoy the tram ride the most.
 It circulates the entire park and it enters locations where you may view the animals closely.
 The tram ride used to have interesting and informative live commentary, but sadly it’s now replaced by a recorded broadcast.

 The Night Safari has an impressive collection of cats.
-Check out the White African lion, Malayan tiger, Asiatic lion, spotted serval, clouded leopard to other mammals like hippopotamus, hyena, civet, binturong, pangolin, porcupine, loris, and different kinds of owls.
-I was happy to have seen tarsier, a rare primitive that lives in Bohol, and Malayan Tapir that I don’t usually get to see.
+Check out the White African lion, Malayan tiger, Asiatic lion, spotted serval, and clouded leopard to other mammals like hippopotamus, hyena, civet, binturong, pangolin, porcupine, loris, and different kinds of owls.
+I was happy to have seen Tarsier, a rare primitive that lives in Bohol, and Malayan Tapir that I don’t usually get to see.

 Leopard Trail: Get within a whisker of cat action as our leopards, lions, golden cats, and more go on the prowl!
 Look up for Malayan flying foxes and giant flying squirrels as you explore their walk-through habitat.

 East Lodge Trail: See the endangered Malayan tigers, babirusas, bongos, and more along this trail where animals of the savannah and the tropics live side by side.
 If you’re lucky, you might even hear the notorious ‘laughs’ of the spotted hyenas!

 Wallaby Trail: Walk among wallabies on this Australasian-inspired trail and see the inhabitants of Naracoorte Cave, Singapore’s first man-made cave.